vishvAsa/notes/power/sustainability/energy_human-ambitions_finite-planet/1_setting_the_stage/3_Population.md

 1950
 1800
 2000
 Figure 3.4: Global population estimate, over recent centuries.
-On the logarithmic plot, lines of constant slope are exponential in be- havior.
+On the logarithmic plot, lines of constant slope are exponential in behavior.
 Four such exponential segments can be broken out in the plot, having increasing growth rates.
 [14, 15].
 2: except that famine and plague took a toll in the 14th century Table 3.1: Doubling times for Fig. 3.4.
 Years